Back to faqs

 What are the planning stages?

-Once made, the application will be checked to ensure all documents and fees have been submitted and any omissions will be requested before processing can start.
-Shortly after the application has been validated, the Council will normally notify you or your Agent of the decision date that the application should be considered by.
-This is generally 8 weeks after it has been registered and we will advise you of this date once received.
+Once made, the application will be checked to ensure all documents and fees have been submitted and any additional information will be requested before processing can start.
+Once the application has been validated, the Council will advise us of the target decision date.
+Decisions are generally made on or around the target date, but this date can be extended if additional information or amends are required during the planning process.

 Stage 2 – Consultation and Publicity – Duration 3-4 weeks